EWTN

 The network is overseen by trustees rather than shareholders or owners.
-A majority of the network's funding comes from viewer donations, protecting it from advertising secular or non-Catholic programming.
+All of the network's funding comes from viewer donations, protecting it from advertising secular or non-Catholic programming.

 Development

 Mother Angelica made her profession of vows in 1953.
 In 1962 she established Our Lady of the Angels monastery.
 During the 1970s, she was an in-demand lecturer and produced pamphlets and audio and video tapes.
 She had been a guest on local station WBMG (currently WIAT, Channel 42), and on shows on the Christian Broadcasting Network and the Trinity Broadcasting Network.
 After she gave an interview on then-Christian station WCFC (Channel 38) in Chicago, she decided she wanted her own network.
 "I walked in, and it was just a little studio, and I remember standing in the doorway and thinking, 'It doesn't take much to reach the masses'.
 I just stood there and said to the Lord, 'Lord, I've got to have one of these'".

 Mother Angelica purchased satellite space and EWTN began broadcasting on August 15, 1981, with four hours of daily programming, which included her own show, Mother Angelica Live (aired bi-weekly), a Sunday Mass, and reruns of older Catholic programs such as Archbishop Fulton J. Sheen's Life Is Worth Living.
 The remainder of the time was filled with shows produced by dioceses across the country, shows from Protestant sources which Mother Angelica determined were in concert with Catholic teachings, and children's shows such as Joy Junction and The Sunshine Factory.
 About one-third of programming time consisted of secular content, such as re-runs of The Bill Cosby Show, public domain films, and cooking and western-themed shows.
 EWTN eventually increased its broadcast schedule to six hours per day and then to eight hours per day by 1986.
 Secular content was gradually reduced from 1986 to 1988, and satellite distribution was expanded late in 1987, after which EWTN acquired a far more desirable satellite channel and began broadcasting around the clock.
 At this point, EWTN began broadcasting the praying of the rosary on a daily basis and added a number of educational shows.
 In-house production of original programming gradually increased.
 The Mass became televised daily in 1991 from a chapel on the monastery grounds.
 Most shows from non-Catholic sources were eliminated and a more theological image gradually developed.